mindspore-ai/docs/docs/programming_guide/source_en/tensor.md

 ### Methods

-Tensor methods include `all`, `any`, `asnumpy` and many other functions.
+Tensor methods include `len`, `str`, `repr`, `hash`, `all`, `any`, `asnumpy` and many other functions.
 Numpy-like ndarray methods are also provided.
 For a full description of all tensor methods, please see [API: mindspore.Tensor](https://www.mindspore.cn/doc/api_python/en/master/mindspore/mindspore.html#mindspore.Tensor).
 The following is a brief introduction to some of the tensor methods.

+- `len()`: returns the length of the tensor.
+- `str()`: returns the string representation of the tensor.
+- `repr()`: returns the string representation of the tensor for the interpreter to read.
+- `hash()`: get the hash value of the tensor.
 - `all(axis, keep_dims)`: performs the `and` operation on a specified dimension to reduce the dimension. `axis` indicates the reduced dimension, and `keep_dims` indicates whether to retain the reduced dimension.
 - `any(axis, keep_dims)`: performs the `or` operation on a specified dimension to reduce the dimension.
 The parameter meaning is the same as that of `all`.
 - `asnumpy()`: converts `Tensor` to an array of NumPy.